Philippine peso: Errors in currency

-In 2005, About 78 million 100-peso notes with President Gloria Macapagal Arroyo’s surname misspelled as "Arrovo" were printed and planned to be circulated.
-The error was only found out after 2 million of the notes were circulated and the BSP had ordered an investigation.
+In 2005, about 78 million 100-peso notes with President Gloria Macapagal Arroyo's surname misspelled as "Arrovo" were printed and planned to be circulated.
+The error was only found out after 2 million of the notes had been circulated, and the BSP ordered an investigation.

-The incorrect manner in which scientific names were printed in the 2010 New Generation Currency Series were addressed in 2017 revisions.
+The incorrect manner in which scientific names were printed in the 2010 New Generation Currency Series was addressed in 2017 revisions.

 In December 2017, a 100 peso banknote which had no face of Manuel A. Roxas and no electrotype 100 was issued.
 The Facebook post was shared over 24,000 times.
 The BSP said that the banknotes are due to a rare misprint.

 1-peso coin fraud

 By August 2006, it became publicly known that the 1-peso coin has the same size as the 1 United Arab Emirates dirham coin.
-As of 2010, 1-peso is only worth 8 fils (0.08 dirham), leading to vending machine fraud in the UAE.
+As of 2010, 1 peso is only worth 0.08 dirhams, leading to vending machine fraud in the UAE.

 Fake denominations

-In 2017, a one-peso coin that was allegedly minted in 1971 was said to bear the design of the novel Noli Me Tángere by Jose Rizal at the back of the coin.
+In 2017, a one-peso coin that was allegedly minted in 1971 was said to bear the design of the novel Noli Me Tángere by Jose Rizal on the reverse.
 The coin was allegedly sold for up to ₱1,000,000.
-The holder of the said coin was interviewed by Kapuso Mo, Jessica Soho about this, but potential buyers made no serious offers to purchase the coin, and the BSP said that it did not release any coin of the said design.
-The BSP also mentioned that the coin is thinner than the circulating coin which gives the possibility that someone might have tampered it and replaced it with a different design.
+The holder of the coin was interviewed by Kapuso Mo, Jessica Soho about this, but potential buyers made no serious offers to purchase the coin, and the BSP said that it did not release any coin of the said design.
+The BSP also mentioned that the coin is thinner than the circulating coin, which suggests that someone might have tampered with it and replaced it with a different design.

 In June 2018, a Facebook page posted a ₱10,000 note with a portrait of President Ramon Magsaysay on the front and a water buffalo and Mount Pinatubo on the back.
-The Bangko Sentral ng Pilipinas did not issue this banknote and stressed that only 6 denominations are in current circulation (20-, 50-, 100-, 200-, 500- and 1000 pesos).
+The Bangko Sentral ng Pilipinas did not issue this banknote and stressed that only 6 denominations were in current circulation (20, 50, 100, 200, 500 and 1,000 pesos).
 The Facebook page of the BSP said that it was fake.
 The signature was also of former governor of the Bangko Sentral ng Pilipinas Amando Tetangco Jr. It was found out that the photo was from a different user who found a fake 10,000 peso banknote in a book at a library.

-Folded banknotes
+Rumour about folded banknotes

-In July 2022, a Facebook user posted a ₱1,000 banknote (polymer variant) that is slightly folded and complained how SM supermalls rejected the said banknote due to it being folded while also warning the public to not fold their ₱1,000 polymer banknotes.
-SM supermalls in Facebook and the BSP later wrote official statements announcing that folded polymer notes are still being accepted.
+In July 2022, a Facebook user posted a ₱1,000 banknote (polymer variant) that was slightly folded, and complained that SM Supermalls rejected it as it was folded.
+The user warned the public to not fold their ₱1,000 polymer banknotes.
+SM Supermalls through Facebook and the BSP later stated officially that folded polymer notes were accepted.

+Demonetization

+A proposal to demonetize ₱500 and ₱1000 bills to deter graft and corruption in the government is currently being studied.
+However, according to BSP, the proposal will hurt the economy and is not simple, and may cause damage than good.